IMAGINARY/imaginary-web/sites/all/modules/mailchimp/modules/mailchimp_lists/README.txt

-Synchronize Drupal entities with MailChimp lists and allow anyone with access to edit entities (such as Users editing their own data) to subscribe, unsubscribe, and update membership information.
+Synchronize Drupal entities with MailChimp lists/audiences and allow anyone with access to edit entities (such as Users editing their own data) to subscribe, unsubscribe, and update membership information.
 This module requires the [Entity module](http://www.drupal.org/project/entity).

 ## Installation

-1. Enable the MailChimp Lists module, the Field UI module, and the Entity Module
+1. Enable the MailChimp Lists/Audiences module, the Field UI module, and the Entity Module

-2. To use MailChimp Lists module, you will need to install and enable the Entity API module [http://drupal.org/project/entity]([http://drupal.org/project/entity)
+2. To use MailChimp Lists/Audiences module, you will need to install and enable the Entity API module [http://drupal.org/project/entity]([http://drupal.org/project/entity)

 3. If you haven't done so already, add a list in your MailChimp account.
 Follow